ShopBack, a cashback startup in Asia Pacific, raises $45M from Rakuten and others

 “It is squarely for learning and for growth,” Chan said in response.
 “It makes sense for us to partner with someone with the know-how.”

-ShopBack operates in seven markets in Asia Pacific — Singapore, Malaysia, the Philippines, Thailand, Taiwan, Australia and Indonesia — with a core rewards service that gives consumers rebates for spending on areas like e-commerce, ride-hailing, food delivery, online travel and more.
-It has moved offline, too, with a new service for discovering and paying for food which initially launched in Singapore.
+ShopBack operates in seven markets in Asia Pacific — Singapore, Malaysia, the Philippines, Thailand, Taiwan, Australia and Indonesia — with a core rewards service that gives consumers rebates for spending on areas like e-commerce, ride hailing, food delivery, online travel and more.
+It has moved offline, too, with a new service for discovering and paying for food, which initially launched in Singapore.

 Markets like Singapore and Taiwan, where online spending is more established, allow ShopBack to “learn ahead of time how different industries will develop” as the internet economy matures in Southeast Asia, Chan — who started the company with fellow co-founder Joel Leong — explained.